pygmystack/pygmy/README.md

 Thanks for testing, please post issues and successes in the queue.

+## Using a different socket.

+By specifying the environment variable `PYGMY_SOCKET`, you can tell Pygmy to interact with other Docker-compatible sockets such as Colima.
+The implementation needs work and a major refactor, so this is the recommended way for the meantime.

 ## Local development

 To run full regression tests locally, you can follow this process if you have `cmake`, `git` and `go` installed.
 This